blueprint-genetics/amiss/docs/paper/methods.md

 Table: Features imputed with default values.

-The final processed dataset contains $3736$ variants divided into a training set with a total of $2606$ variants, of which $1088$ are positive and $1518$ are negative, and a test set with a total of $1130$ variants, of which $476$ are positive and $654$ are negative.
+The final processed dataset contains $3736$ variants divided into a training set with a total of $2606$ variants, of which $1088$ belong to the positive class and $1518$ belong to the negative class, and a test set with a total of $1130$ variants, of which $476$ belong to the positive class and $654$ belong to the negative class.

 To minimize issues due to singular matrices with some imputation methods (e.g. MICE linear regression, MICE predictive mean matching), we removed features with fewer than $1~\%$ unique values.
-For feature pairs with high correlation, we kept only one of the features.
+For feature pairs with high correlation (Pearson correlation coefficient $> 0.9$), we kept only one of the features.
 Removal of features with few unique values or high correlation is performed as part of the training process, just before imputation, since they may be affected by introduction of additional missing values for simulations (see [Simulations](#simulations)).
-It is possible that some imputation methods would be able to deal with feature sets for which the above treatment was not done, and perhaps gain an advantage due to the additional information.
+It is possible that some imputation methods would be able to deal with feature sets for which the above treatment was not done, and gain an advantage due to the additional information.
 However, we chose to use the same restricted feature set for all imputation methods for simplicity and comparability.

 A mock-up illustrating the preprocessed data format is shown in Table \ref{mockup}.